ARC

 Pavan turned to me with a shocked face and cursed in a loud voice.

 “Shit!
-It is in the auto man.”
+It’s still in the auto man.”

 Our lives were not the same after that.
+We all took a deep breath and considered our options.

 “Ok, the auto would not have gone far so let’s go looking for him,” said Pavan.

-“Alright, we might have also forgotten it in the flat upstairs so let me go up and check and you two go look for the auto on the road.”
-I suggested.
+“Alright, we might have also forgotten it in the flat upstairs so let me go up and check and you two go look for the auto on the road,” I suggested.

 Anand and Pavan left in the car while I went upstairs to look for the bag with a thin and already fading hope.